 We’re providing an environment that aligns with expert protocols.

 Share Aloha & Travel Pono

 The well-being of our guests and associates is of paramount importance.
-Customers should review government guidance before making a hotel reservation and before travel, as this guidance is being updated frequently.
-Visit gohawaii.com for more information on travel to the Hawaiian Islands.
+Customers should review government guidance and the mandatory Safe Travels application when planning their trip.

 New & Transformed Hawaii Resorts